Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 - You can use Python script and design between `aiesimulator` and `hw_emu`.
 - You can use discrete standalone input files, or use data generated within the Python script.
-- You do not need to write PL kernels to communicate with the AI Engine (only reference specific Simulator IPC IPs provided by Xilinx for hardware emulation).
+- You do not need to write PL kernels to communicate with the AI Engine (only reference specific Simulator IPC IPs provided by AMD for hardware emulation).
 - You can mimic the flow of a PL kernel that is needed by the AI Engine (for example, `polar_clip`).